PowerShell/PowerShell-RFC/CommunityCall/README.md

 Join the [Discussion](https://github.com/PowerShell/PowerShell/discussions/categories/community-call) - each month we post an agenda and in the Discussion channel.
 We also accept questions and proposals for short demos from the community.
+Each month we will have one community demo, the demo request must be posted to the discussion at least 24 hour in advance of the call.
+The expected length of a community demo is no more than five minutes.

 ## Notes